DiRAC-Training/FM003-Software-engineering/_episodes/00-software-lifecycle.md

 {% include links.md %}

-## Key points:
+> ## Key points
-- "Software engineering takes a wider view of software development beyond programming (or coding)."
+> - "Software engineering takes a wider view of software development beyond programming (or coding)."
-- "Software you produce has inherent value."
+> - "Software you produce has inherent value."
-- "Always assume your code will be read and used by others (including a future version of yourself)."
+> - "Always assume your code will be read and used by others (including a future version of yourself)."
-- "Additionally, aim to make your software reusable by others."
+> - "Additionally, aim to make your software reusable by others."
-- "Reproducibility is a cornerstone of science, so ensure your software-generated results are reproducible."
+> - "Reproducibility is a cornerstone of science, so ensure your software-generated results are reproducible."
-- "Following a process makes development predictable, can save time, and helps ensure each stage of development is given sufficient consideration before proceeding to the next."
+> - "Following a process makes development predictable, can save time, and helps ensure each stage of development is given sufficient consideration before proceeding to the next."
-- "Ensuring requirements are sufficiently captured is critical to the success of any project."
+> - "Ensuring requirements are sufficiently captured is critical to the success of any project."

->{: .keypoints}
+>
+{: .key}